ekscrypto/verbose-octo-meme/README.md

 more useable in Landscape.
 In a production environment either sufficient time would be given or coordination with a UI/UX team would be required to properly implement landscape support.
 If landscape support is not desirable at all it can be disabled via the Info.plist keys

+# Unit Tests

+## Targets
+The unit test target was purposefully not hosted in the primary target for the app.
+This is to reduce the amount of recompilation required when doing TDD.
+In a very large project the unit tests could further be split into multiple targets, probably one per vertical team, so as to keep developers as productive as possible.

+As with everything else, if there are practices defined by the team that differs from the practices demonstrated in this project (as I would expect), then it's a simple matter of reviewing & applying them.